Ashhad785/MVD/README.md

 Here "454A3_M" is the recording number + augmentation code (A3: Noise Injection) + "M" corresponds to microphone name and can be used to uniquely identify the sample while "N" is the lable (none).

 <img width="500" alt="AppFin" src="https://user-images.githubusercontent.com/82571294/224412610-1451bedd-bb42-4352-a4ab-732923403f63.png">

+Above figure succintly explains working of the Android application.
+The user has the option of recording a new sample or load an existing one.
+The app then shows the prediction as well as the confidence score.